Julian-JN/INM701-Introduction-to-Artificial-Intelligence-CW/README.md

 Intoduction to Artificial Intelligence
 - Overview: Analysis and Regression prediction on environmental dataset, with the objective of predicting gas emisssions.
-- Usage: install Jupyter Notebook, sklearn and Tensorflow Keras, run the notebook using Jupyter notebook
+- Usage: install Jupyter Notebook, Sklearn and TensorFlow Keras, run the notebook using Jupyter Notebook